MislavJaksic/Knowledge-Repository/Web/RubyOnRails/README.md

 Actions serve different routes.
 Actions collect info to provide it to a view.

 To create a new controller with an action, use a generator.
-Write: "ruby bin/rails generate controller
+Write: "ruby bin/rails generate controller controller_name action_name"
-<controller name> <action name>"

 Views are located in app/views.

 Routing file: config/routes.rb, change your home page; says how to connect requests to actions and controllers.
-              root "<controller name>#<action name>" maps requests for the root of the application the the
+              root "controller_name#action_name" maps requests for the root of the application the the action_name of controller_name.
-              <action name> of <controller name>.

 Resource is a collection of similar objects.
 Resources are manipulated through CRUD operations.
 Rails has a "resources" method which declares a REST resource.
-Declare "resource :<recource name plural>" and Rails will create the CRUD automatically.
+Declare "resource :recource_name_plural" and Rails will create the CRUD automatically.

 When controllers are generated they are empty.
-If there is an action <action name> in the controller, then Rails will look for <resource name>/<action name> templete.
-If it doesn't exit, it will look for application/<action name> as <controller name> inherits from ApplicationController.
+If there is an action <action name> in the controller, then Rails will look for resource_name/action_name templete.
+If it doesn't exit, it will look for application/action_name as controller_name inherits from ApplicationController.

 request.formats: specifies th format (example is ["text/html"]).

 request.variant: what kind of physical device will be served a response.

-Template: made up of three parts, a action name and two extensions "<action name>.<format>.<handler>" in app/views/<resource name> (example new.html.erb in app/views/articles).
+Template: made up of three parts, a action name and two extensions "action_name.format.handler" in app/views/resource_name (example new.html.erb in app/views/articles).

 Form: created using "form_with".
 Write it into the template.
 Fields of the form are passed as parameters to Rails.